msaltieri/algotrading/README.md

 Please refer to [this page](https://github.com/ideaconsult/etc/wiki/GitHub-Collaboration-Best-Practices) to find the best practices for collaboration in GitHub projects.
 These best practices are to be used when collaborating on this project.

+In particular, please refer to [this cheatsheet](https://www.rstudio.com/wp-content/uploads/2015/03/devtools-cheatsheet.pdf) to understand how an `R` package works and which is the development workflow.